-I am a postdoctoral researcher at the Sidney M. Edelstein Center for the History and Philosophy of Science, Technology and Medicine at the Hebrew University of Jerusalem.
+I am a postdoctoral researcher at the Munich Center for Mathematical Philosophy, LMU.
+Before moving to Munich, I was a postdoctoral researcher at the Sidney M. Edelstein Center for the History and Philosophy of Science, Technology and Medicine, Hebrew University of Jerusalem.

-I received my PhD from the Department of Philosophy, Logic and Scientific Method at the London School of Economics and Political Science.
+I received my PhD from the Department of Philosophy, Logic and Scientific Method at the London School of Economics andemnatica Political Science.
 Before joining the PhD programme at the LSE, I obtained a BA in Political Science from Vilnius University (2009) and an MSc in Philosophy of the Social Sciences from the London School of Economics and Political Science (2010).